About the Blog

-In addition to writing blogs, Jodi and I are co-creators of the 365 Book Series, including our new release, 365 Ways to Connect with Your Soul, and the newest release, 365 Moments of Grace.
+In addition to writing blogs, Jodi and I are co-creators of the 365 Book Series, including the Amazon #1 bestseller, 365 Ways to Connect with Your Soul, and the newest release, 365 Moments of Grace.
 We’re also co-authors of Soulful Journals—books of questions and writing prompts that inspire you to live your best life.
 We currently have 16 titles, on topics ranging from the Law of Attraction and gratitude to relationships and life transitions.

 I’m so grateful that I get to share this space with you, and I’m so glad that you’re here to join in the fun!